legumeinfo/datastore-specifications/Genus/GENUS/pangenes/README.md

 Pan-gene collections are stored under the GENUS/pangenes directories.

-Directory name: _strain.panVERSION.KEY4_
+Directory name: _Genus.panVERSION.KEY4_
-The _strain_ will generally be "mixed", since pan-genes are comprised of multiple accessions and possibly multiple species.
+The _Genus_ will be e.g. Cicer, Glycine, Phaseolus, since pan-genes may include annotations from several species within a genus.

 The contents of a pan-gene collection include:
 - an `hsh.tsv` file